 K. "Sexual harassment" means any of three types of misconduct on the basis of sex that occurs in a school district education program or activity and is committed against a person in the United States.

 1. Quid pro quo harassment by a school district employee (conditioning the provision of an aid, benefit, or service of the school district on an individual's participation in unwelcome sexual conduct);

 2. Unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access; or

-I. "Supportive measures" means individualized services provided to the complainant or respondent without fee or charge that are reasonably available, non-punitive, non-disciplinary, not unreasonably burdensome to the other party, and designed to ensure equal educational access, protect safety, and deter sexual harassment.
-Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, alternative educational services as defined under Minn.
-Stat. § 121.A.41, as amended, mutual restrictions on contact between the parties, changes in work locations. leaves of absence, increased security and monitoring of certain areas of the school district buildings or property, and other similar measures.
+L. "Supportive measures" means individualized services provided to the complainant or respondent without fee or charge that are reasonably available, non-punitive, non-disciplinary, not unreasonably burdensome to the other party, and designed to ensure equal educational access, protect safety, and deter sexual harassment.
+Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, alternative educational services as defined under Minnesota Statutes section 121.A.41, as amended, mutual restrictions on contact between the parties, changes in work locations. leaves of absence, increased security and monitoring of certain areas of the school district buildings or property, and other similar measures.

 2. “Investigator” means a person who investigates a formal complaint.
 The investigator of a formal complaint may not be the same person as the Decision-maker or the Appellate Decision-maker.
 The Investigator may be a school district employee, school district official, or a third party designated by the school district.

 3. “Decision-maker” means a person who makes a determination regarding responsibility after the investigation has concluded.
 The Decision-maker cannot be the same person as the Title IX Coordinator, the Investigator, or the Appellate Decision-maker.